KittyGiraudel/site/_posts/2013-08-08-advanced-sass-list-functions.md

 Now, my very first draft returned something like this `a-b-c-d-e-f-g-h-`.
 With an extra hyphen at the end.

 In a foolish attempt to fix this, I added a condition to check whether it is the last element of the list.
-If it is, we don't add the `$glue`.
+If it is, we don’t add the `$glue`.
 Unfortunately, it only moved the issue to nested lists.
 Then I had `a-b-c-d-ef-g-h` because the check was also made in inner lists, resulting in no glue after the last element of inner lists.

-That's why I had to add an extra argument to the function signature to differenciate the upper level from the nested ones.
+That’s why I had to add an extra argument to the function signature to differenciate the upper level from the nested ones.
 It is not very elegant but this is the only option I found.
 If you think of something else, be sure to tell.

 ### Shift indexes of a list